salsous/keng-td/keng/lab1/README.md

 ```

 ### Lab1: Send undirectional traffic: Port-1 to Dut to Port-2
-- Use otgen cli to execute the test with the updated MAC addresses and the IP addresses we got from the dynamic traffic flows.
+- Use otgen cli to execute the test.
+Step one is to start the BGP routing protocol and peer with the FRR DUT.
+Then advertise few routes then run traffic.
 ```html
 source lab1-test-unidirectional.sh